krishaamer/green-filter-research/research/literature/fintech.md

 -   Sahota (2021): “thanks to other emerging technology like IoT sensors (to collect ESG data) and blockchain (to track transactions), we have the infrastructure to collect more data, particularly for machine consumption.
 By measuring real-time energy usage, transportation routes, manufacturing waste, and so forth, we have more quantifiable ways to track corporations’ environmental performance without relying purely on what they say.”

--   Bingler, Kraus, and Leippold (2021) and Sahota (2021) ClimateBert AI finds rampant greenwashing
+-   Bingler, Kraus and Leippold (2021) and Sahota (2021) ClimateBert AI finds rampant greenwashing

 -   Yu (2021) ESG is filled with greenwashing.